robert-westenberger/knowledgebase/mathematics/discrete-mathematics/partial-orderings.md

 ## Covering Relation
 Let $(S, \preccurlyeq)$ be a poset.
 We say that an element $y \in S$ **covers** an element $x \in S$ if $x<$ $y$ and there is no element $z \in S$ such that $x \prec z<y .$ The set of pairs $(x, y)$ such that $y$ covers $x$ is called the **covering relation** of $(S, \preccurlyeq)$.
 From the description of the Hasse diagram of a poset, we see that the edges in the Hasse diagram of $(S, \preccurlyeq)$ are upwardly pointing edges corresponding to the pairs in the covering relation of $(S, \preccurlyeq)$.
 Furthermore, we can recover a poset from its covering relation, because it is the reflexive transitive closure of its covering relation.
 This tells us that we can construct a partial ordering from its Hasse diagram.

+## Recovering a directed graph from the Hasse Diagram
+1. Reinsert the direction markers on the arrows making all arrows point upward.
+2. Add loops at each vertex.
+3. For each sequence of arrows from one point to a second and from that second point to a third, add an arrow from the first point to the third.